Vinyl Wrap Care

 Wipe off fuel spills immediately then hand wash the affected area.
 Letting the spill stay the wrap too long will degrade the vinyl.
 A quick wipe with a wet paper towel at a gas station will clean the fuel affected area decently enough until you can get home to do a more thorough job.

 Can I park my vehicle outdoors for a long period of time?

-Extended amounts of time under the sun or other outdoor elements (rain, smog, debris, and road pollutants from passing cars) can degrade the wrap on the roof, trunk lid and hood.
-These horizontal areas are a magnet for pollutants, which are intensified by UV ray exposure.
+Extended amounts of time under the sun or other outdoor elements (rain, smog, debris, and road pollutants from passing cars) can degrade the wrap.
 Try your best to park your car in a garage or under a canopy or shelter.
-If you must park it outside for prolonged periods, look for shaded parking areas or rotate your vehicle so the exposure is even.
+If you must park it outside for prolonged periods look for shaded parking areas or rotate your vehicle so the exposure is even.